Shweta-creater/Rest3-component.md/Dummy api.md

     6-camel-undertow

-  # How to Test REST API
+  ## How to Test REST API

 API testing requires an application to interact with API.
 To test an API, you require two things,

    1- Testing Tool/Framework to drive the API

    2- Writing down your own code to test the API

+ Rest API can be tested with tools like:

+    Advanced Rest Client
+    Postman-Rest Client
+    Curl in Linux

+## Code for Testing rest api